 Santa Rosa Junior College (SRJC) is dedicated to making the college dream accessible to as many students as possible.
 SRJC is a wise choice for students serious about receiving an excellent education in a friendly, safe and student-focused environment.
-SRJC has two campuses, a college farm, public safety training center, and student-run restaurant and bakery.
+SRJC has two campuses, a college farm, a public safety training center, and a culinary arts center.

 -- Dr. Frank Chong, Superintendent/President of Santa Rosa Junior College

 With a reputation of academic excellence since its founding in 1918, Santa Rosa Junior College is regarded as one of the premier two-year colleges in the United States.
 SRJC also ranks #1 among large California Community colleges for acceptance rates to the prestigious University of California system, with over 80 percent of SRJC applicants being accepted to a UC campus.
-Santa Rosa Junior College offers over 100 majors and 150 certificate programs; superb faculty; comprehensive student services; state-of-the-art classroom facilities and labs; a 148-hectare farm and vineyard that produces award-winning wines; the SRJC Museum, with a collection of over 4,000 artifacts; and the largest planetarium in the California Community College System.
-Popular programs of study include business, computer studies, engineering, nursing, viticulture, and hospitality.
+Santa Rosa Junior College offers over 100 majors and 150 certificate programs that can be added to a major; superb faculty; comprehensive student services; state-of-the-art classroom facilities and labs; a 148-hectare farm and vineyard that produces award-winning wines; the SRJC Museum, with a collection of over 4,000 artifacts; and a student-run restaurant and bakery.
+Popular programs of study include business, computer studies, engineering, nursing, and wine studies.
 Alumni transfer to university or go directly to work in the field of their choice.
 Many international students from SRJC have successfully transferred to top ranked universities, including UC Berkeley, UC Davis, San Francisco State University and Cornell University.

-Student life is vibrant including conference-winning athletic teams, nationally-ranked speech and debate teams, and outstanding theatre arts, music and dance programs.
+Student life is vibrant, and includes conference-winning athletic teams, nationally-ranked speech and debate teams, outstanding theatre arts, music, and dance programs.
 Santa Rosa Junior College attracts hundreds of students from around the world representing over 50 countries.
 There are over 40 student clubs at SRJC.
 The International Club is one of the most active clubs on campus.
 Its mission is to promote international awareness and provide all students an international experience.
 The club is open to current SRJC students, SRJC alumni, and prospective SRJC students.
-A Facebook group (SRJC International Club) is managed by the current international students and is a place where all students can share their experiences, ask questions, organize activities and events, and stay in touch.
+A Facebook group (SRJC International Student Program) is managed by the current international students and is a place where all students can share their experiences, ask questions, organize activities and events, and stay in touch.

-SRJC has International Student Advisors to assist students with the application process and will issue an I-20 within 2-5 days after receiving all required application documents.
-The international counselor will assist students in selecting classes and creating an educational plan to help achieve their goals and will communicate with students via email or Skype.
+SRJC has international student advisors to assist students with the application process and will issue an I-20 within 2-5 days after receiving all required application documents.
+The international student counselors will assist students in selecting classes and creating an educational plan to help achieve their goals and will communicate with students throughout the process.

 - Comprehensive welcome days before the semester begins to introduce staff, provide students an opportunity to socialize and meet other students, tour the campus, and visit local area attractions.